 The purpose of the European Pain Federation EFIC Examination for the Diploma in Pain Medicine (EDPM) is to improve the standard of pain assessment and treatment through the provision of a qualification for all medical professionals that tests their broad understanding of all types of pain and their treatment.

 The EDPM is not designed to replace national qualifications, but to establish a harmonised understanding of pain across Europe through a qualification open to all European doctors, as well as doctors from outside of Europe, and to provide a qualification in those countries where a national equivalent does not exist.

-The content of the Examination is based upon the European Pain Federation EFIC Curriculum for the European Diploma in Pain Medicine (‘the Curriculum’).
+The content of the Examination is based upon the European Pain Federation EFIC Curriculum for the European Diploma in Pain Medicine (‘the Curriculum’), and selected accompanying reading materials, primarily the recommended reading list.
 The EDPM is open to all qualified doctors who see and treat pain.
 Appropriate clinical experience in pain assessment and treatment is essential.
 Residents and fellows working in multidisciplinary pain centres or multidisciplinary pain clinics are ideal candidates, though the qualification is open to all doctors, specialists or general practitioners, with an interest in pain and its management.

 The Examination is composed of two parts:

 - Part 1 will be a multiple-choice question (MCQ) examination.

 - Part 2 will be a series of objective structured clinical examinations (OSCEs) and viva examinations

 The Examination Committee may decide to hold part 1 and part 2 separately or together in one sitting.
 Completion of part 1 alone shall not be considered a qualification designated by the European Pain Federation EFIC.